GlizzyChief/SillyTavern-1.8.4-fix/README.md

 # SillyTavern-1.8.4-fix

 This is a patched version of SillyTavern 1.8.4 which adds support for Poe and FlowGPT using Puppeteer.
 It can be used the same way as SillyTavern 1.8.4.
-Just input your p-b cookie, the path to chromium on your device and have a blast!
+Just input your p-b cookie (and p-lat cookie optionally), the path to chromium on your device and have a blast!

 If you want to use it with the latest version of SillyTavern, please check out [The amazing work done by LegendPoet](https://github.com/LegendPoet/SillyTavern-fix)

 # Instructions

 IMPORTANT!!!
+Poe has introduced a new cookie 'p-lat' the lack of which often breaks authentication.
+If you're having issues with connecting, please try adding both p-b and p-lat cookie in the format: p-b|p-lat and connecting.
+It's important to separate them only with a single | character.

 Before moving further, please disable "Try to open links in app" in Poe settings (poe.com/settings).
 Alternatively, just conect 2 times in a row.
 This must be done only once for each account.

 If you want to use multiple cookies for bypassing 100 message limit, please write them separated by a comma in connection settings, i.e. where you'd input your cookie usually.